lmc2179/lmc2179.github.io/drafts/isoelastic.md

 ## It's easy to fit with OLS

 Another reason that the OLS model is so popular is because it is easy to estimate in practice.
-This is probably the reason that OLS is so popular too; the OLS model may not always be true, but it is often easy to estimate it it.
-Some basic algebra lets us turn our model into one we can fit with OLS:
+The OLS model may not always be true, but it is often easy to estimate it, and it might tell us something interesting even if it isn't correct.
+Some basic algebra lets us turn our model into one we can fit with OLS.
+Starting with our model:

 $y = \alpha x^\beta$